vg-json-data/sm-json-data/strats.md

 ## G-Mode Regain Mobility

-A `gModeRegainMobility` property on a strat indicates that the strat allows Samus to regain mobility (by taking knockback from an enemy or projectile) after entering with G-mode immobile.
+A `gModeRegainMobility` property on a strat indicates that the strat allows Samus to regain mobility (by taking knockback from an enemy) after entering with G-mode immobile.
 In all strats with a `gModeRegainMobility` property, the `from` node of the strat must be the same as the `to` node and must be a door node.
 A strat with `gModeRegainMobility` should normally include an `enemyDamage` requirement in its `requires`.

 A `gModeRegainMobility` object has no properties.